nathanmcmillan/scroll-and-sigil-js/README.md

 - Water and lava flags should make the floor rendering offset higher (but not the physical floor level)
 - Monsters aren't applying on enter or on exit event for sectors (but does apply on enter when first spawned)
+- Remove all heavy heap allocations e.g. arrays and hashmaps from the core game update and render loop
+- Remove all heavy usage of `for (... of ...)` due to implicit heap allocation and poor performance

 - Single file format for entire data pack
 - Snap/attach things to walls (like torches)
 - Need a global ticker for animated tiles and doodads
+- Improve GC allocations

 ### Needed